sourceunion/libre-control/docs/RISK_ASSESSMENT.md

 ## Legal Boundaries & Ethics

-> [!WARNING]
-> VIOLATION OF THESE PARAMETERS MAY CONSTITUTE A CRIMINAL OFFENSE.

 1. **Authorization**: You must possess written, signed authorization (Scope of Work) from the owner of the target infrastructure before deploying an Agent.
 2. **Scope Creep**: Do not pivot to networks or systems outside the agreed scope, even if they are accessible from the compromised host.
 3. **Data Privacy**: Avoid exfiltrating PII (Personally Identifiable Information) unless explicitly required by the engagement objectives.
 If PII is inadvertently captured (e.g., in a screenshot), it must be securely deleted immediately.

+> [!CAUTION]
+> Violation of these parameters may constitute a criminal offense.

 ## Incident Response (Self-Compromise)